aoimedia/kirby-sitemap-plugin/README.md

 ```

 ## Usage
 Open `http://yourwebsite.com/sitemap.xml` to see the sitemap.
-(You might need to open the dev tools in your browser to view the actual xml code.)
+(You might need to open the dev tools in your browser to view the actual XML code.)